MadukaJustice/alx-backend-storage/0x02-redis_basic/README.md

-# Redis basics with python
+# Redis basics with pytho